hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

+### 3 September 2024
+#### Individuals Charges API

+The following change is now available in Sandbox for v2.0.

+##### Fixed

+Create and Amend Pension Charges:
+- `pensionSavingsTaxCharges` object in the request body can no longer be submitted for tax years 2024-25 onwards, and error `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` is returned when requests for tax years 2024-25 onwards include this object.

+Retrieve Pension Charges:
+- `pensionSavingsTaxCharges` object can no longer be retrieved in the response body for tax years 2024-25 onwards.

+---

 ### 2 September 2024

 #### Property Business API